douglazhs/Orochii/README.md

 To compile and run the Orochii project, you'll need to have **Xcode** installed on your macOS.

 ### Installation (coming soon)
 Details on how to install and configure Orochii will be provided once the project reaches a more mature stage.
-For now, you can clone the repository:
+For now, you can clone the repository and run locally:

 ```bash
 git clone https://github.com/douglazhs/Orochii.git